Pregnancy Rhinitis (Stuffy Nose): Causes, Symptoms & Treatment

 What Are The Causes Of Pregnancy Rhinitis?

 Some cases of nasal congestion are benign, which means there might not be any particular reason other than pregnancy, which is causing the nasal decongestion.
-But sometimes, a stuffy nose might also be caused due to the following reasons:

 • Cold or infection: Is associated with coughing, sneezing, mild aches, sore throat, or fever (6).

-• Sinusitis: Symptoms of sinus infection include a fever, headache, yellow or green mucus, sinus pressure or facial pain (that worsens when you bend), low sense of smell, or an upper jaw ache (7).
+• Sinusitis: Symptoms of sinus infection include fever, headache, yellow or green mucus, sinus pressure or facial pain (that worsens when you bend), low sense of smell, or an upper jaw ache (7).

 • Allergies: You may have a stuffy nose along with watery mucus, sneezing, and itchy eyes, throat, nose, or ears.
 Allergies are unpredictable during pregnancy, as you may become sensitive to allergens or other irritants that have never bothered you earlier (8).